 SSIM Export Import Objects or Seximos

-SSIM Export Import Objects or Seximos will allow export of of data organised via one ontology to other systems, or the import of data from other systems.
+SSIM Export Import Objects or Seximos will allow export of data organised via one ontology to other systems, or the import of data from other systems.

 Conversion will only be possible to the extent that other systems can replicate the information depth of SSIM.
 In cases where the target system lacks equivalents for some SSIM features, information content will necessarily be lost on conversion.